zhenyuanlu/zhenyuanlu.github.io/_courses/ie6600_sea_sp22.md

 permalink: /ie6600-sea-sp22/
 title: <b>C</b>omputation and <b>V</b>isualization for <b>A</b>nalytics
 class: course
-description: IE6600 • Spring 2022 • Northeastern University • Seattle
+subtitle: IE6600 • Spring 2022 • Northeastern University • Seattle
-logo: seal-250x250.png
+image: neu.png
 nav: IE6600
-name: ie6600_sea_sp22
+description: IE6600 covers basic of the R, and R Shiny for data preprocessing, and visualization.
+It introduces students to static and interactive visualization, dashboard, and platform that reveal information, patterns, interactions, and comparisons by paying attention to details such as color encoding, a shape selection, spatial layout, and annotation.
 ---